is-project-4th-year/build-your-portfolio-github-workflow-essentials-DebraJuma/Assignment.md

 **Expectation 👀**: I thought merge conflicts would be confusing, and I worried they would break my entire project.

-**Reality 😅**: They were actually pretty simple to resolve GitHub highlighted the conflicts and allowed me to choose what I wanted to keep.
+**Reality 😅**: They were pretty simple to resolve GitHub highlighted the conflicts and allowed me to choose what I wanted to keep.

 **Impact 💡**: Gave me confidence that I could fix issues myself and continue working smoothly, even if branches overlapped.